Create Your Own Vegetable Garden – 17 Helpful Tips

 Bougainvillea, the flowering vine of colourful beauty!
 Did you know that the French explorer Louis Antoine de Bougainville discovered this bright plant, now called the Bougainvillea, during his voyages in South America in 1768?
 Excerpt: One of the...

-Today’s blog is list of plants, shrubs and trees which can be used as architectural form plants to create an eye catching piece in your garden.
-By adding a couple of carefully chosen plants, trees and shrubs one can go far to increasing the appeal...
+This blog lists shrubs, small trees, and other shrub-like plants that you can use as architectural form plants to create an eye-catching piece in your garden.
+When you add a couple of carefully chosen trees and shrubs and other shrub-like plants,...

-Butterflies in the Garden
+Butterflies in the Garden – Some very Interesting Facts

-Everyone is charmed by butterflies!
-They represent metamorphosis, and hope through change and are symbolic of the life cycle of all living things.
-Some are brilliantly patterned and coloured with kaleidoscopic markings.
-Others are a little more...
+Butterflies charm everyone!
+They represent metamorphosis and hope through change and symbolise the life cycle of all living things.
+Some have brilliant patterns and colours with kaleidoscopic markings.
+Others are a little more subdued, and in this...

 Lights in the Garden – How To Let Your Garden Shine!